The Arlington

 The Arlington is a 310 ft tall mixed-use high-rise in Charlotte, North Carolina.
 The building was the first residential high-rise and first mixed use high-rise development in the city.
 The developer, Jim Gross, is also noted for the first downtown residential development (Ivey's) and the first loft-style development in the city (Factory South) among many other developments.
 It was completed in 2003 and has 24 floors and an outdoor swimming pool on the roof.
-It is the 16th tallest building in Charlotte, and is the tallest building outside of downtown.

 It was originally planned to be 425 ft and 42 stories tall when announced in September 1997, but it was scaled back because the developer was unable to secure the financing required to build a 425-foot (130 m) building.
 Because the building is located outside the I-277 inner-loop, the apartments on the city-side of the building have a fantastic view of the Charlotte skyline.